 Cruz is basing that characterization on a supposed voter registration form in which Dear was listed as a woman.
 Whether it’s a mistake, or Dear was just messing around, or simply not the right form, we don’t know, but no other evidence indicates that he was transgender.

 There’s even less evidence that he was a “leftist.”

 The problem that I had with Jim’s Unknown unknowns piece now surfaces.
 Jim mentions this story in opposition to the reports (which he attributes to Planned Parenthood) that the shooter was heard to say “no more baby parts” as he was being arrested.
 But the contrast between the veracity of these two stories is as marked as they are in opposition to each other.

-The statement no more baby parts was repeated by an officer to a reporter directly on scene, who dutifully passed it on to their viewing audience.
-While that is hearsay and not evidence admissible in court; the officer if he were to appear in court could repeat the statement and it would be admissible.
+The statement no more baby parts was repeated by an officer to a reporter directly on the scene, a reporter who dutifully passed the comment on to their viewing audience.
+While that is hearsay and not evidence admissible in court; the officer, if he were to appear in court, could repeat the statement and it would be admissible.
 It would also be accepted by an overwhelming number of juries who trust police officers to be truthful (see above) even in the face of so much evidence that police will lie to protect their own.

 Since this case isn’t about one of their own, and since the police showed remarkable restraint in bringing a cop killer in alive, I was inclined to believe the statement of the arresting officer.
 That the shooter (not alleged, he plead guilty) repeated a version of the same statement at his hearing just confirms the motivation that lead him to commit the crimes he is guilty of.